onzfonz/comp227/src/content/3/en/part3d.md

   The term lint-like behavior is sometimes applied to the process of flagging suspicious language usage.
   Lint-like tools generally perform static analysis of source code.*

-In compiled statically typed languages like Java, IDEs like NetBeans can point out errors in the code, even ones that are more than just compile errors.
+In compiled statically typed languages like *Java*, IDEs like *NetBeans* can point out errors in the code, even ones that are more than just compile errors.
 Additional tools for performing [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) like [checkstyle](https://checkstyle.sourceforge.io), can be used for expanding the capabilities of the IDE to also point out problems related to style, like indentation.